-If you have a J2EE deployment of ColdFusion, the enter the JEE context at which the ColdFusion WAR is deployed.
+If you have a J2EE deployment of ColdFusion, then enter the JEE context at which the ColdFusion WAR is deployed.

-The shared secret is a key that is required by the Performance Monitoring Toolset to communicate with ColdFusion node.
+The Performance Monitoring Toolset needs the shared secret to communicate with a ColdFusion node.

 To get the shared secret, in the ColdFusion Administrator, click Performance Monitoring Toolset, and toggle the option Show Secret.